borlaym/xcom/README.md

-WebGL project with a 3d dungeon generated from an image file, and 2d character sprites. https://borlaym.github.io/xcom/
+WebGL project with a 3d dungeon generated from an image file, and 2d character sprites.
+WASD to move the camera, QE rotates the camera. https://borlaym.github.io/xcom/
 ![image](https://user-images.githubusercontent.com/5425530/115766100-d991a980-a3a7-11eb-85cc-d379bbc8921f.png)